AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

 1. Determine the attribution percentages for the custom model.

-   Go to the **Attribution Settings** in Bizible Apps; the custom stages will appear here in the attribution table.
-The attribution table displays all of Bizible's attribution models, and the attribution weighting of each model.
+   Go to the **Attribution Settings** in Marketo Measure Apps; the custom stages will appear here in the attribution table.
+The attribution table displays all of Marketo Measure's attribution models, and the attribution weighting of each model.
 The attribution percentages of the first five models are fixed and cannot be changed.

    In the far right column labeled "**Custom**," you can set the percentage weighting for each stage in your custom attribution model.
 Simply input the values for each stage under the Custom column.
 Then **Save and Reprocess** once complete.

-   To the left of the "Custom" column is **Bizible's Machine Learning model**.
+   To the left of the "Custom" column is **Marketo Measure's Machine Learning model**.
 The Machine Learning model calculates attribution weighting based on the relative importance to winning a deal depending on what happened at each custom stage.
 For more information about the Machine Learning model, [please click here](/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md).

    ![](assets/3.png)